 GPE supports CSOs to be active members of local education groups, where they make meaningful contributions to policy discussions and education planning.

 In the CSO constituency, GPE also works with youth advocates and networks to shape and influence education policies.

 Multilateral organizations play a pivotal role in implementing education programs, supervising the implementation of GPE grants and the disbursement of funds.

 They include development banks, such as the World Bank, African Development Bank, Asian Development Bank, and Islamic Development Bank; and UN agencies, such as UNICEF, UNESCO and its institutes, and UNHCR.

 Multilateral organizations provide an unparalleled source of knowledge and expertise to help GPE achieve its objectives and monitor its impact.
 The World Bank is the host of the GPE Secretariat and acts as trustee for its fund.

-The business community has the specialized expertise, resources and networks to tackle some of the most urgent problems facing education systems in developing countries.
+The business community has the specialized expertise, resources and networks to tackle some of the most urgent problems facing education systems in lower-income countries.

-In line with our country ownership principle, GPE leverages the knowledge, skills and advocacy potential of corporate partners to accelerate progress on education goals, ensuring benefits for both developing countries and business partners.
+In line with our country ownership principle, GPE leverages the knowledge, skills and advocacy potential of corporate partners to accelerate progress on education goals, ensuring benefits for both lower-income countries and business partners.

 GPE works with the Global Business Coalition for Education and other networks and associations to support the business community's involvement in the education sector.

-Philanthropic foundations provide a unique blend of strategic, technical and financial support for innovations leading to better education results in developing countries.
+Philanthropic foundations provide a unique blend of strategic, technical and financial support for innovations leading to better education results in lower-income countries.